harshnehal1996/ML_OPS/reports/README.md

 > *All members contributed to code by...*
 >
 > Answer:
-Navaneeth Kizhakkumbadan Pacha (s222486) was in charge of implementing the raw data processing and pipeline development to generate the datasets that would be used for training.
+1. Navaneeth Kizhakkumbadan Pacha (s222486) was in charge of implementing the raw data processing and pipeline development to generate the datasets that would be used for training.
 He was also responsible for implementing unittesting on testdata and setting up the entire logging protocols using wandb.
---- question 27 fill here ---
+2. Joshua Sebastian (s212554): Involved in creating the initial cookie cutter, creating docker files and the cloudbuild.yaml file, DVC integration pointing to remote bucket in GCloud.
+Involved in continuous integration activites like github actions, cloud build, coverage and precommit configurations.
+Also setup the instances, managing secrets, vertex AI, bucket and pushing docker images to the container registry.
+Helped in preparing the script for the prediction using FastAPI.